 Unfortunately I have had this occur in several of the dogs that I have bred.
-Onset is normally 8-9 years of age and you normally get 2-3 years of progression before they are unable to get up by themselves and quality of life must be questioned.
+Onset is normally 8-9 years of age and you normally get 2-3 years of progression before they are unable to get up by themselves and their quality of life must be questioned.
 Here is all that I could find written by Vets on this disease.
-I have spent in excess of $30000 trying to get a diagnosis and hopeful treatment on this disease with no success – I have worked with Vet Scientists, Neurologists, multiple Vet practices and basically there is no treatment and there is no genetic test for this as multiple genes come into play so it is not a matter of a simple Mendelian ratio.
+I have spent in excess of $30000 trying to get a diagnosis and hopefully a treatment on this disease with no success – I have worked with Vet Scientists, Vet Neurologists, multiple Vet practices and basically there is no treatment and there is no genetic test for this as multiple genes come into play so it is not a matter of a simple Mendelian ratio to eliminate this.

 The classic form of inflammatory neuropathy in the dog is a progressive weakness, which generally starts in the hindlegs, not associated with sensory or mental deficits.
 The onset may be insidious and progression slow, or signs may develop suddenly.
 The results of peripheral nerve testing are often variable.

 Neuropathy means a disease of, or damage to nerves.
 When it occurs outside of the brain or spinal cord, it is called a peripheral neuropathy.
 When particularized to dogs, polyneuropathy is a collection of peripheral nerve disorders that are often breed-specific.

 The job of the peripheral nervous system (PNS), is to carry information from the central nervous system, the brain, and spinal cord, to the rest of the body.
 While sensory nerves relay messages about touch, smell and taste, motor nerves serve to help the brain control the muscles.
 Autonomic nerves are central to the body as they control heart rate, breathing and digestion.
 Nerve damage substantially impacts the communication between the PNS and the entire body.